Holistic Evaluation of Multimodal LLMs on Spatial Intelligence: Results

+\sensepurple{Spatial intelligence (SI) tasks pose significantly greater challenges than non-SI tasks.} A clear illustration of this difficulty is provided by MMSI (\cref{tab:mmsi_ss}), a comprehensive benchmark composed entirely of SI-related subtasks, where GPT-5 still scores more than 76 percentage points below human performance on average.
+In contrast, models have already achieved human-level accuracy on a handful of non-SI tasks in CoreCognition (\cref{tab:corecognition_ss}), including Boundary, Perceptual Constancy, Conservation, and the entire Formal Operation category.
+Further comparisons between analogous tasks highlight the increased complexity of spatial reasoning.
+In SpatialViz (\cref{tab:spatialviz_ss}), models perform close to, even surpassing, humans on \textit{all} non-SI tasks, yet struggle with SI tasks under the same categories.
+For example, the best model performance on the 3D Mental Rotation task is roughly 46 percentage points lower than on the 2D Mental Rotation task.
+Similarly, the best model perform about 20 percentage points worse on the 3D Transformation task compared to the 2D Transformation task in STARE (\cref{tab:stare_ss}).

-\textbf{Proprietary models do not hold a decisive advantage over open-source models on difficult SI tasks.} While proprietary models generally outperform open-source ones overall, this advantage diminishes on the most challenging SI categories, particularly Mental Reconstruction (MR), Perspective-taking (PT), Deformation and Assembly (DA), and Comprehensive Reasoning (CR).
-In benchmarks such as MMSI, OmniSpatial, STARE, and SpatialViz, both proprietary and open-source models perform similarly and remain far from human-level proficiency.
+\sensepurple{Proprietary models do not hold a decisive advantage over open-source models on difficult SI tasks.} While proprietary models generally outperform open-source counterparts, this advantage narrows considerably when it comes to the most challenging spatial intelligence tasks.
+For instance, in subtasks where model performance remains more than 60 percentage points below human levels, the performance gap between open- and closed-source models is typically around or less than 15 points in MMSI (\cref{tab:mmsi_ss}).
+Moreover, the strongest open-source model can even match or surpass the leading proprietary model in specific categories, such as Geometric Reasoning and Hypothetical Reasoning, in OmniSpatial (with official setting in \cref{tab:omnispatial_oo}).
 This parity on the hardest tasks presents a timely opportunity for the research community to drive advances by building on open-source models.

-Note that all values presented in~\cref{tab:main_results} are run with OpenAI chat completion API, and protocols explained in~\cref{sec:bench:eval_protocols} to ensure fair comparison among benchmarks that use different evaluation strategies.
-We also include the results in the metrics (but not the system prompts, which are standardized as shown in~\cref{appendix:eval_prompt}) that follow the original papers in~\cref{appendix:detailed_bench_results} to facilitate comparison within each benchmark.